Overview

 What is the graduation rate at University of Denver?

-77% of students who start at University of Denver end up finishing their degree within six years of enrolling.
-This is 19% more than the national median.
+65% of students who start at University of Denver finish their degree within six years of enrolling.
+This is 7% more than the national median.
 A higher graduation rate indicates that students have better experiences at an institution.

 How much do graduates of University of Denver go on to earn?

-10 years after starting school at University of Denver, the median earnings among students who received federal financial aid was $71,155.
+The median income of students 10 years after starting at University of Denver is $71,155.
 This is $20,764 more than the national median.

 How much do students at Denver take out in loans?

-Graduates of Denver have to take out a median of $21,844 in federal student loans.
+Graduates of Denver take out a median of $21,844 in federal student loans.
 This is $8,344 more than the national median.
-As you make decisions about your college loans, it’s important to inform yourself on the advantages and disadvantages of each loan option.
-Our guide to navigating these different options is a great place to start.
+As you make decisions about your college loans, be sure to inform yourself on the advantages and disadvantages of each loan option.
+Scholarships360’s guide to navigating these different options is a great place to start.

 Data Sources